Art student painting in a studio

 Regardless of which concentration you choose to focus on, you’ll also take classes across disciplines and will present a portfolio of work to the full Arts faculty.
 This portfolio review is designed to help you begin your advanced Arts research.

-A degree in Visual Art provides you a view of art through a broad lens that can be applied to a variety of careers.
+A degree in Art & Design provides you with a broad interdisciplinary lens that can be applied to a variety of careers.
 UMF Visual Art graduates have gone on to careers in studio art, education, web development, advertising, community development, curating and museum studies, media production, film and animation and more.

 What can I do with a degree in Art?